sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 cat /etc/kubernetes/manifests/kube-apiserver.yaml

-identity the file where it is stroed
+identify the file where it is stored

-## go deeper intot the certifcate to decode and check details
+## go deeper into the certificate to decode and check details

 ## lets start with the apiserver cert file
 openssl x509 -in /etc/kubernetes/pki/apiserver.crt  -text -noout